marcocrasso/conductor-csv-exporter/README.md

 Assuming the reader has cloned this repo, the cleanest way to incorporate a custom exporter is using SPI, and requires:

-* 1. external exporters should implement com.invitae.conductor.exporter.ExportService Interface
+1. external exporters should implement com.invitae.conductor.exporter.ExportService Interface
-* 2. in META-INF/services add one text line for each provider implementation with its canonical class name
+1. in META-INF/services add one text line for each provider implementation with its canonical class name

-For example, in com/invitae/conductor/exporter/summary/Summarizer.kt there is an example of exporter, which can be enabled by uncommenting first line in src/main/resources/META-INF/services/com.invitae.conductor.exporter.ExportService. then, run the application and instead of the CSV files you should get a summary in standard output.
+For example, in com/invitae/conductor/exporter/summary/Summarizer.kt there is an example of exporter, which can be enabled by uncommenting first line in src/main/resources/META-INF/services/com.invitae.conductor.exporter.ExportService.
+Afterwards, run the application and instead of the CSV files you should get a summary in standard output.

 Readers with knowledge of Spring-Boot Bean Management can modify com.invitae.conductor.exporter.Configuration to inject their implementations.